amobbs/plog/README.md

     Windows: Go to {link to it here...} and install the .dll file (the version that matches your PHP version, rename it to php_mongo.dll and add the extension in php.ini)
              Create the folder C:\data\db\dump
-             Copy the backed up database files and put them into the dump folder Navigate to the dump folder in bash and type the following:
+             Copy the backed up database files and put them into the dump folder (instructions of how to get a backup: https://4mation.atlassian.net/wiki/display/CLIEN/Preslog)
+             Navigate to the dump folder in bash and type the following:
 ```sh
 $ mongorestore -d preslog ./